SeedscapeEcology/Onboarding/Setting-up-your-IDP.md

 ## Date: Day Month 2017

 ### Career Path
 What are your long-term career goals?
-Where do you hope to be after you finish your graduate studies at USU?
+Where do you hope to be after you finish your studies at USU?

 Career option I:

 Career option II:

 #### Long-term Goals
-What additional milestones or skills do you need within your graduate program to advance your career goals that will take longer than a year?
+What additional milestones or skills do you need within your program to advance your career goals that will take longer than a year?
 <table border="1" cellpadding="8">
 <tr>
 <td> <b>What additional skills or tools will you need (e.g. training, courses, teaching, outreach, etc.)?</b> </td>